Charleston Workers’ Compensation Lawyers

 We represent clients who have suffered the following types of injuries:

-While some workplaces are significantly more hazardous than others, all workplaces do have the risk of at least some forms of injury.
+While some workplaces are significantly more hazardous than others, all workplaces carry the risk of at least some forms of injury.
 Knowing the most common injuries that occur at work, employees and employers can take steps to reduce the incidences of these injuries and increase the safety of their worksite.
-Below are the top 10 most common injuries employees sustain at work.
+Below are the top ten most common injuries employees sustain at work.

 Overexertion Injuries